kengen1/RSP-Obsidian-Vault/dsa_notes/trees/binary_tree.md

 ### Traversal
 **See traversal markdown files for details...**

-## 4. Recusrion in Tree Operations
+## 4. Recursion in Tree Operations
-- recrusion is commonly used in tree operations because **trees are recursive data structures**
+- recursion is commonly used in tree operations because **trees are recursive data structures**
     - each node in a tree has subtrees
 - allows for complex problems to be broken down into smaller sub-problems
 - the function call stack handles the order of node processing without requiring additional logic